Mandatory biennial renewal of your FDA registration opens on October 1 and is due prior to December 31

 - Note that DUNS numbers are now required as part of your registration.
 Click here for DUNS Number Acquisition instructions.

-- Although PCB will still be able to assist you, please be aware that allowing your food facility registration to expire create additional delays and expenses.
+- Although PCB will still be able to assist you, please be aware that allowing your food facility registration to expire creates additional delays and expenses.

 - When you first registered with FDA you may have appointed one of your customers, or Pacific Customs Brokers Inc., as your agent.
 At the time the Bioterrorism Act took effect in 2003, there were very limited responsibilities placed on the agent.
 The Food Safety Modernization Act greatly expanded these requirements to include the financial liability of payment to FDA for all re-inspection fees.
 Your current agent (if not us) may not be willing to accept the liabilities involved under these requirements, and will be given an opportunity by FDA to decline that role, which will render your re-registration invalid.